1

 ABOUT THE RECIPE:

-Based on my mother-in-law’s traditional family recipe, this Sweet and Sour Stuffed Cabbage is totally tasty.
-The freshly squeezed lemon juice balances beautifully with the brown sugar, making a truly sweet and sour sauce for these hearty, savory stuff d cabbage rolls.
-A fabulous holiday dish or satisfying weeknight meal!
+Based on my mother-in-law’s traditional family recipe, this vegan stuffed cabbage features ground walnuts, mushrooms, and cooked rice to provide a very flavorful, "meaty" tasting filling.
+Freshly squeezed lemon juice balances beautifully with tomatoes, garlic, spices, and brown sugar, for a truly sweet and sour sauce to top these hearty rolls.
+It's a fabulous holiday dish or satisfying weeknight meal!

 2